NextCenturyCorporation/itm-evaluation-client/docs/ItmTa2EvalApi.md

 Start a new session

-Get unique session id for grouping answers from a collection of scenarios/probes together
+Get unique session id for grouping answers from a collection of scenarios together

 ### Example
 ```python